jeffreykegler/hoonlint/Lint/TASKS.md

 ## Move on to hoonfmt

-What has been learned from the `hoonlint` effort creation of a spec for `hoonfmt` should be straightforward.
+With what has been learned from the `hoonlint` effort, creation of a spec for `hoonfmt` should be straightforward.
 I hope the implementation of `hoonfmt` will, if tedious at some points,